stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 ## Identify Task
 The Identify task will automatically run a scraper against a group of files/folders and set the corresponding item metadata without user input for each item.
 This task can be found under `Settings -> Tasks -> "Identify..."
-(Button)` for more information see `Tasks > Identify` in this manual
+(Button)`.
+For more information see `Tasks > Identify` in this manual.